SINTEF-9012/SINDIT20/README.md

 The FastAPI documentation will be exposed at: `http://0.0.0.0:9017`

 ## Run backend locally
-Description of how to start the backend locally outside docker.
+Desription of how to start the backend locally outside docker.
 The backend consists of a GraphDB database and a FastAPI server.

 ### GraphDB